elliotf/rssmtp/README.md

 ## Why not rss2email?

-* I'd rather have it run on a server with a web interface that my wife can use it without having to wait for me
+* I'd rather have it run on a server with a web interface that my wife can use without having to wait for me